Attention Deficit Hyperactivity Disorder in Teens (cont.)

 - Find a local Doctor in your town

 How do health-care professionals diagnose ADHD in teens?
+Are there ADHD tests?

 Primary to establishing a diagnosis of ADHD is the demonstration of symptoms detailed in the criteria of the DSM-V. Collecting information from both parents and teachers is crucial.
 Various rating scales (for example, Connors Scales) are objective and efficient to complete.
 Part of the evaluation for an individual for potential ADHD involves a thorough search for other associated (but not causative) disorders including (but not limited to) learning disorders, mood disorders, and more.
 By definition, it is crucial to exclude other causes of the ADHD symptom complex.
 This umbrella may include: 1) adverse effects of medication, 2) mental deficiency, and 3) psychiatric disorders (for example, depression, anxiety, substance abuse, posttraumatic stress disorder).